-Abram deflected.
-“She’s your slave, and this was your idea,” he said, unaffected.
-“Take care of the situation however you wish.”
+“She’s your slave,” Abram shrugged half-heartedly, “and this was your idea.
+Take care of the situation however you wish.”

 The angel stepped in front of Hagar, blocking her way.
 “Turn around,” the angel said.
 “Go back and submit to Sarai.
 In return, I’ll give you more descendants than a census can track.”

 Hagar dropped to her knees and held her belly.
-How can I go back to that abusive woman? she thought.
+“How can I go back to that abusive woman?” she sighed, rocking in place.

-The angel of God knelt beside her and said, “Your son will be named Ishmael, because God hears your cries of anguish.
+The angel of God knelt beside her and said, “Your son will be named Ishmael because God hears your cries of anguish.
 But you should know, Ishmael will make an ass of himself and will have enemies all around him, including his own family.”